 *Since it's derived from milk, this isn't a good binder choice for vegans or those with dairy allergies.

-Our Methyl Cellulose (Natural Adhesive) is a natural, plant-based adhesive and paint binder.
+Our Methyl Cellulose (Natural Adhesive) is a natural, plant-based adhesive.
 When dissolved in water, Methyl Cellulose creates a liquid adhesive with a neutral pH—it’s non- toxic, vermin-proof, does not decompose, and dries clear.
 It’s perfect for bookbinding, sizing papers and fabrics, as a paint binder, thickening baths for marbling paper, decorative paste papers, and more!

 Our Natural Impasto Medium is the perfect material to thicken or extend your oil paint naturally or achieve beautiful impasto textures.
 The very same ingredient in this medium, Artist-Grade Limestone Powder, was used by the Renaissance Masters in their works to achieve impasto effects!
 The Natural Impasto Medium can be mixed with our Refined Walnut Oil to create a medium that can be added to oil paints.